ahmedcodein/tictactoe/README.md

 ### 2.2.
 Project Objective

+The second phase of the project is project objective definition.
 From the author's perspective, the main goal of developing this game is to become familiar with JavaScript programming and its interactions with HTML DOM and the CSS.

 #### 2.2.1.
 Website Owner Objectives